-Within weeks of my visit to the Folger I experienced perhaps the closest analog in art to see The First Folio, meeting Leonardo Da Vinci via The Last Supper at the refectory of the Convent of Santa Maria delle Grazie in Milan.
+Within weeks of my visit to the Folger, I experienced perhaps the closest analog in art to seeing The First Folio.
+I meet Leonardo Da Vinci via The Last Supper at the refectory of the Convent of Santa Maria delle Grazie in Milan.
 One finds in that great decaying fresco the essence of Da Vinci.
 The flawed technique reflects his willingness to experiment—the composition his brilliance as an observer of humanity and a creator of metaphor—that The Last Supper survives suggests the esteem and reverence people still old for even his failed experiments.
 We find in the Last Supper and in Da Vinci’s notebooks a similar evolution, albeit more direct, that Folio provides for Shakespeare.

 I write about popular culture because I want to meet authors and creators through their works, and in their own time.
 Art and literature capture moments of insight by men and women who project ideas across time.
-This work permits me to experience the past in ways more raw than most, and to be intimately connected today’s writers and artists.
+This work permits me to experience the past in ways rawer than most and to be intimately connected to today’s writers and artists.

 In my own explorations, I have found that what distinguishes the mundane from the revelatory derives, be it from Shakespeare or Da Vinici, De Palma or Joss Whedon, Dickinson or Eliot, as much from the intensity with which a writer or artist or musician shares themselves in their works, as it does from his or her unique intellectual insights.